-1. The arbitral tribunal shall be free to determine the rules of evidence, the admissibility of evidence, the division of the burden of proof and the assessment of evidence, unless the parties have agreed otherwise.

-2. Having heard the parties, the arbitral tribunal may designate its chair to hear witnesses or experts or to conduct an on-site examination or viewing, unless the parties have agreed otherwise.
+- 1. The arbitral tribunal shall be free to determine the rules of evidence, the admissibility of evidence, the division of the burden of proof and the assessment of evidence, unless the parties have agreed otherwise. - 2.
+Having heard the parties, the arbitral tribunal may designate its chair to hear witnesses or experts or to conduct an on-site examination or viewing, unless the parties have agreed otherwise. - 3.
+The arbitral tribunal may seek guidance from the IBA Rules on the Taking of Evidence in International Arbitration on all matters addressed therein.